rucio/documentation/docs/installing_server.md

 poller_oidc_account = rucio_admin_account
 ```

-On an another level, the __reaper__ daemon can be also configred to
+On an another level, the __reaper__ daemon can be also configured to
 perform deletions of files on the storage by using an OIDC token,
 the following configuration is needed: